kairosity/mp4-lionize/README.md

 ## 8. Request Methods

-- The application does not server any database altering requests using GET (except for altering message status.)
+- The application does not serve any database altering requests using GET (except for altering message status.)
 - All ADD, EDIT, DELETE functions are based on POST requests.

 ## 9. Content Security Policy